Edge2G/archlinux-cheatsheet/media.md

 ```

 If everything went well, a black background with some colored text should appear on the screen, meaning that *i3* has succesfully been executed.

+---

+With this, you should now have a generally functional, but very minimal OS, with graphical capabilities.

+The [next section](configuration.md) offers a list of steps to complete the installation into a more comfortable user experience.